What is Volume Variance?

-Step 1: Firstly, determine the actual number of units consumed in case of material yield variance or the actual number of units sold in case of sales volume variance.
+Step 1: Firstly, determine the actual number of units consumed in material yield variance or the actual number of units sold in case of sales volume variance.

 Step 4: Next, determine the budgeted cost per unit and budgeted price per unit for material yield variance and sales volume variance, respectively.

 Step 5: Finally, the formula for material yield variance can be calculated by multiplying the Variance in the number of units consumed (step 3) and the budgeted cost per unit (step 4), as shown below,

 The formula for sales volume variance can be calculated by multiplying the variance in the number of units sold (step 3) and the budgeted price per unit (step 4) as shown below,

 Let us take the example of a manufacturing unit to illustrate the concept of material yield variance.
 As per the industry benchmark, the unit estimated that it would require 100 tons of limestone at $75 per kg for the previous month.
 However, the unit used only 95 tons during the month.
 Therefore, determine the material yield variance in this case.

 - Budgeted no. of units consumed = 100 tons

 - Actual no. of units consumed = 95 tons